Gauged Grade-A quality: $3-8 per square foot.

-Quality Matters: If you purchase slate at a bargain basement price then you may be getting B or C grade rated material.
+Quality matters: If you purchase slate at a bargain basement price then you may be getting B or C grade rated material.
 This will often be inconsistent in color, size, and even shape, and tiles may have cracks or broken edges.
 Inexpensive materials may also be a sign of ecologically heedless quarrying or poor social justice practices by mining companies.

 Slate Flooring Textures

+Gauged slate tiles: Almost all slate tiles have their backs flattened out during the refinement process.
 A straight surface, as opposed to the bumpy irregular face of natural slate, helps the tile back to bond more completely with the grout during installation.
 In some cases the backs of these materials are also scored slightly, creating even rows that can grip at the adhesive bedding even better.

-The few ungauged slate tiles that are manufactured for sale on the market are often used in outdoor locations, where they can be embedded into ground soil to act as stepping stones in gardens and back yards.
+The few ungauged slate tiles that are manufactured for sale on the market are often used in outdoor locations, where they can be embedded into ground soil to act as stepping stones in gardens and backyards.

-Clefted Natural Slate Tiles: While the backs are gauged smooth, the top showing surface of slate is often left largely unrefined, with the natural cracks, clefts, and bristles of the stone showing.
+Clefted natural slate tiles: While the backs are gauged smooth, the top showing surface of slate is often left largely unrefined, with the natural cracks, clefts, and bristles of the stone showing.
 This makes for a powerful, rugged look, that mimics the feel of the mountains which the material formed within.
 It also creates a surface that has great traction, even when it gets wet.
-With low quality materials you may get too much clefting making some pieces nonfunctional.
+With low-quality materials, you may get too much clefting making some pieces nonfunctional.

-Honed Slate Tiles: Honing is a process where the material is polished down until it has a smooth, even surface.
+Honed slate tiles: Honing is a process where the material is polished down until it has a smooth, even surface.
 Some slates will be able to take a higher hone than others, though few can get to the fully polished state that you often see with marble.
 The result is a precise look, as well as a floor that is even, without any of the dimensional qualities which can make walking barefoot uncomfortable.

-One of the major drawbacks to the honing process is that the colors in the stone tend to lose some of the lustre and vibrancy which they have in their original natural state.
+One of the major drawbacks to the honing process is that the colors in the stone tend to lose some of the luster and vibrancy which they have in their original natural state.
 These floors are also more slippery when wet, though they still usually have decent traction.
-At the same time the honing process creates tiles which show both stains and scratches more readily, especially with lighter, and solid color materials.
+At the same time, the honing process creates tiles which show both stains and scratches more readily, especially with lighter, and solid color materials.

 There are literally hundreds of different slate colors available from different producers and vendors.
-Colors tend to run in veins, and can vary over time, so get samples of the material beforehand and check with your retailer to see if they will accept returns on pieces that don’t match.
+Colors tend to run in veins and can vary over time, so get samples of the material beforehand and check with your retailer to see if they will accept returns on pieces that don’t match.
 You should also buy at least one extra box of the slate and store it after the installation, so you always have matched material available in case you need to make repairs.

-Solid Color Slate Flooring: The uniformity of hue can vary to differing degrees in different types of solid color slate flooring.
+- Solid-color slate flooring: The uniformity of hue can vary to differing degrees in different types of solid color slate flooring.
 Some materials will be a single color, with very little changing from piece to piece.
 Others will have slight variations within the surface, with shades and shadows clouding across the consistency of the tile’s surface.

-Multicolor: There are a variety of slate materials that contain two or more colors which combine and contrast across their surfaces.
-The actual look of the tile, and the patterns that are found within it are based on where the various elements that made the stone were located when it formed.
+- Multicolor: There are a variety of slate materials that contain two or more colors which combine and contrast across their surfaces.
+The look of the tile and the patterns that are found within it are based on where the various elements that made the stone were located when it formed.
 Each color indicates the presence of a different material, all of which combined under pressure to create the piece you see.

-Color Note: The presence of red usually indicates that the material contains iron.
+- Color note: The presence of red usually indicates that the material contains iron.
 When it does, that makes red slate flooring inappropriate for outdoor applications, as rain can oxidize that element, causing it to break down the same way it would rust a piece of iron.

-Most Common Slate Floor Tile Sizes
+Most Common Tile Sizes

 Slabs and larger sizes not usually used in flooring.

 Slate flooring needs to be treated with a penetrating below surface chemical sealer, and a barrier sealer, during installation before grout is applied.
 This is done to protect the porous tiles from stains.
 It should then be treated with these sealing agents again at least once immediately after the installation is complete.
-After that an annual application is usually enough to keep the floor mostly stain free.
+After that, an annual application is usually enough to keep the floor mostly stain free.
 More frequent sealing will give the material a glistening sheen.